Excelam/Excelam/README.md

 # 2. Focus on Excel Cell value format

-Excel cell modelization is rich but also complex.
-Cell content is composed in many parts:
+Excel cell modeling is rich but also complex.

+# 2.1.
+Cell modeling

+Cell modeling is composed in four main parts:

 - Value format